PaulModaley/spidermanphonics/README.md

 The game was tested thoroughly for mobile and web responsivity.

   - On smaller screens, game icons shrink to fit the screen size.
-  - The navigation bar directs users to the beginning of the distinct sections.
-  - The navigation bar is 'sticky' meaning that it it stays visible at the top of the screen even as the user scrolls.
-This is to enable easy navigation of the page.
-  - Users may return to the top of the page via a link reading 'back to top'.
-This features makes it easy for the user to navigate the page by eliminating the need for scrolling.
+  - Users may return to the welcome page via a link reading 'back'.
+This features makes it easy for the user to navigate to pages.
   - The navigation works as expected on both mobile and web.
 - **Page sections - Expectation: Pass**
   - Each section of the page features consistent fonts, font sizes and colour schemes that are not only consistent with the company's branding, but also enable easy-reading of the text.